-All children on our SEND register will have an IEP written with the child’s parents and for those children who it is applicable they will have an individual behaviour plan.
-The contents of IEPs are shared with parents and reviewed termly.
-We have 5 children with an EHCP or Statement and the remaining 33 are all SEN Support; the new areas of need are:
+All children on our SEND register will have a SEN Provision Plan written with the child’s parents and for those children who it is applicable they will have an individual behaviour plan.
+The contents of a SEN Provision Plan are shared with parents and reviewed termly.
+We have 5 children with an EHCP or Statement and the remaining 32 are all SEN Support; the areas of need are:

 • Communication and interaction which includes speech, language and communication needs and the autistic spectrum disorder.

 • Cognition and learning which includes moderate learning difficulties, severe learning difficulties, profound and multiple learning difficulties and specific learning difficulties.

 • Social, emotional and mental health difficulties which includes attention deficit hyperactivity disorder, attention deficit disorder, oppositional defiant disorder, attachment disorder, self-esteem issues, friendship difficulties, anxiety and depression.